adeaver/grammargrove/README.md

 - [X] allow users to CRUD their own grammar rules (combination of words and parts of speech)
 - [X] spooler cron

+#### 06/17/2023
+- [X] Functions to get grammar rule examples from ChatGPT
+- [X] Function to parse response from ChatGPT and save models
+- [X] async job that populates grammar rule examples

 #### Next Day
-- [ ] async job that populates grammar rule examples from ChatGPT
+- [ ] script to load in grammar rules should take in human verified examples to prompt ChatGPT
+- [ ] add grammar rules to quiz page